rishisdas/rishisdas.github.io/index.md

 ## Description of Work

 This project was conducted as a part of Google Summer of Code 2020.
 The main addition this project presents to the BioGears Engine is a model for the systemic absorption of substances through a nasal pathway, which can be compared to the currently available intravenous and oral models in the engine.
+The use of this model is centered around naloxone and its reversal of fentanyl-induced respiratory depression, however, further adjustments of the model can allow for adjustment of the model to work for other nasally administered drugs.
+The rough methodology used to create the oral administration path was used for this nasal path with some modifications, however, the model itself was entirely different due to a clear need to adapt to different validation data.

 ## This involved the following: